Social Implications of Anti Choice Laws

 Some of these things are already happening.
 They will get worse under the proposed laws.
 The short version, summing it up, is people will die.

-women will attempt unsafe, illegal abortions
+Women will attempt unsafe, illegal abortions

-Historically, making abortions illegal doesn’t change abortions rates at all.
+Historically, making abortions illegal doesn’t change abortion rates at all.
 When people are pregnant and don’t want to be, they risk their lives to prevent the consequences of an unplanned or unsafe pregnancy.
 Note: An “abortifacient” is a substance that can or will cause an abortion or miscarriage.

 Some of the ways people attempt unsafe abortions when safe, legal abortions are not available to them include: (per Wikipedia)

 - Eating or drinking or swallowing concoctions to kill the fetus, some of which are poisonous to adults.
 None are proven safe or effective.